rivesnoemi04/Transportation_Comparison_USA_Japan/README.md

 You will now use the code under "passengercar_use.R" to visualize car usage in Japan and USA.
 For this you will use the data "2020_Car_use" and "2015_Car_use".
 You will also use the data "km" so create the bar charts illustrating the kilometers traveled by car usage in Japan and the USA.

 # Distance Traveled
+use code in passenger_and_km_traveled.R and "km" data to create graphs showing distance traveled in the US vs Japan.